 8) Malaria

 Malaria is one of the deadliest mosquito-borne diseases in the world, most common in the South Pacific, South America, Africa and Asia.
-More than one million deaths and 250 million instances of the disease are reported, on average, each year.
+Nearly one million deaths and 250 million instances of the disease are reported, on average, each year.
 Only tuberculosis and AIDS are more deadly on a global scale.

 Since malaria is so devastating, it not surprisingly has a big economic impact, too.
 Globally, it costs about $12 billion a year in direct costs (such as medical treatment, illness and fatalities).
 In countries where the disease is common, it can reduce a country’s Gross Domestic Product (GDP) by up to 1.3%.
 Also in nations where malaria is common, the disease can represent as much as 40% of public health spending and can account for 60% of visits to health clinics — as well as 20-50% of hospital admissions.
 Unfortunately, many of the nations and individuals most affected by malaria also face economic barriers, making treatment and economic loss all the more unaffordable.
 The Bill and Melinda Gates Foundation has donated more than $1.6 billion to fight malaria, AIDS and tuberculosis, and an additional $2 billion to fight malaria specifically.
 One of the biggest economic impacts of malaria is the growing cost of medication-resistant malaria.
 Traditionally, the disease has been treated with artemisinin, but an increasing number of patients are not reacting to artemisinin as expected.
 The drug resistance is expected to have an impact of $500 million each year.
-In addition, the drug resistance means medical costs for treatment are expected to increase to $146 million a year, an increase of 28%.
+In addition, drug resistance means medical costs for treatment are expected to increase to $146 million a year, an increase of 28%.

 9) Rift Valley Fever virus (RVF)